Selma 3a Review 2024 – Pros & Cons

 Selma 3a is the first Robo-Advisor Third Pillar account of Switzerland!
 You can have a large allocation to stocks (97%!) and invest in a diversified passive portfolio!

-While Selma is a good Robo-Advisor, its third pillar has few advantages.
+While Selma is a good Robo-advisor, its third pillar has few advantages.

-If you are looking for a simple solution to combine all your investments (Selma Robo-Advisor) and your third pillar (Selma 3a) in one place, Selma is a great offer.
+If you are looking for a simple solution to combine all your investments (Selma Robo-advisor) and your third pillar (Selma 3a) in one place, Selma is a great offer.
 This offer is the only one of its kind in Switzerland.

 If you compare this account with Finpension 3a, you will pay significantly higher fees.
 Since this is not a Robo-advisor third pillar account (the strategy is a fixed portfolio), you do not get some advantages.
 On the other hand, if you also have your investments at Selma, your risk profile will be better tuned.

 However, Selma is still a good third pillar.
 They offer a significant allocation to stocks (97%).
-If you compare it to some of the alternatives of big banks, Selma 3a is a good third pillar.
+If you compare it to some alternatives of big banks, Selma 3a is a good third pillar.
 Unfortunately for Selma 3a, there are some very competitive alternatives like Finpension 3a!

 While Selma is the first Robo-advisor with free assets and a third pillar, there are now new offers.
 Indeed, in 2022, Inyova also launched its 3a offer.
 You can read more about it in my Inyova Review.
 And later in the year, True Wealth also launched its True Wealth 3a offer.